syncfusion-content/xamarin.android-docs/xamarin-android/SfSchedule/WeekView.md

 ---

 layout: post
-title: Customize the Schedule WeekView at SfSchedule control for Xamarin.Android
+title: Customize the WeekView at SfSchedule control for Xamarin.Android
-description: Learn how to Customize the schedule WeekView in SfSchedule control
+description: Learn how to Customize the schedule WeekView in SfSchedule control in Xamarin.Android
 platform: xamarin.Android
 control: SfSchedule
 documentation: ug